 Predictive analytics plays a critical role in every step of your customer’s lifecycle.
-This post walks you through eight different use cases for predictive analytics in marketing.
+This post explains:

 Predictive analytics involves any activities that leverage existing customer data to make intelligent assumptions about the activity of future customers.